eugene-manuilov/cfpack/README.md

 ### Artifacts

-If your templates have resources (like lambda functions, appsync graphql schema or resolvers, etc) that rely on artifacts located in a s3 bucket, then you can define what files need to be uploaded during deployment process.
+If your templates have resources (like lambda functions, appsync graphql schema or resolvers, etc) that rely on artifacts located in a s3 bucket, then you can define which files need to be uploaded during deployment process.

 Let's consider that you have a template like this:

 ```
 Resources: